-Anaphylactoid reactions including rash, pruritus, angioedema, bronchospasm and rarely hypotension may occur following NAC administration with females and asthmatics at higher risk.
+Anaphylactoid reactions including rash, pruritus, angioedema, bronchospasm and rarely hypotension may occur following acetylcysteine administration with females and asthmatics at higher risk.
 Progression to a more clinically significant reaction is rare.

 If drug reactions occur, slow the infusion or temporarily cease the infusion, treat with antihistamines or bronchodilators and restart once the reaction settles.

 For patients with ongoing liver impairment, continue acetylcysteine and 12-hourly-blood-testing until clinically improving, ALT is reducing, INR is improving and less than 2.0 and the paracetamol level is less than 10mg/L.

 Indications for referral to a liver transplant unit

 - INR greater than 3.0 at any time